craftercms/docs/source/reference/modules/studio/configuration.rst

 Access and Permissions
 ----------------------

-..
-TODO Configure access to Crafter Studio
+To configure access to Crafter Studio beyond adding groups and users, you'll need to configure the following files:

 .. _global-permission-mappings-config: